Avg. Base Hourly Rate (USD)

 A payroll administrator is the person who is responsible for ensuring that all employees within an organization are paid in an accurate and timely fashion.
 This is a position which will generally work in an indoor office environment.
 This administrator will generally keep weekday, daytime hours, though some overtime or extended hours may be necessary.
 A payroll administrator will generally work with other office personnel, as well as accounting and human resources personnel.

-This person will…Read more
+This person …Read more

 - Ensure organizational compliance with federal and local regulations, auditing, and non-discrimination laws.